samejima-san/BetterDiscordAddons/CONTRIBUTING.md

 # How to Contribute

 Contributing for this repo is pretty laid back.
 All contributions should come from your own fork.
 Try to stick to the same style shown in the repo.
+Make your changes to the source files under `src` and not the built files under `Plugins`.
+Don't increment the version numbers without pre-approval.

 ## Contributor Agreement